albusfangautonomy/control_notes/notes/tips.md

 2. Margins are local properties measured at specific crossover points.
 It is very possible for a higher-order system to have multiple crossover frequencies and therefore multiple Stability Margins. **Conservative Rule** the smallest (worst-case) margin dictates stability.

+---

+# Controllability and Observability Tips

+1. Unstable systems are not always uncontrollable.
+If unstable modes are controllable, then the system is **stabilizable**.

 # Transfer Function and Frequency Analysis tips

 1. The **peaks** at resonance on bode plots are caused by the presence of **lightly damped poles**.
 A higher order bode plot can have multiple peaks since the system may have multiple **lightly damped poles**.